HiDiHlabs/ssam-lite/docs/source/installation.rst

 SSAM-lite-server requires Python (v3.9.7) as well as the Python packages Flask (v0.8), pandas (v1.3.2), NumPy (v1.20.3), and Numba (v0.53.1).
-It also requires the TensorFlow.js (v2.0.0) library, Plotly (v2.5.1), and Bootstrap (v4.0.0), however, these will be downloaded upon first setup and after that, no internet connection is required anymore.
+It also requires the TensorFlow.js (v2.0.0), Plotly (v2.5.1), and Bootstrap (v4.0.0) JavaScript libraries.
+However, these will be downloaded upon first setup and after that, no internet connection is required anymore.